apimatic/apimatic-sdks-io/website/docs/industry-sdk-research.md

 description: A well-written API specification is essential for generating accurate and reliable SDK code.
 Here are some tips to help you write a clean, understandable, and maintainable specification.
 ---

-We performed a quantitative survey of 53 companies who offer SDKs for use with their APIs to learn how SDKs are built, the programming languages being supported and other insights.
+We conducted a comprehensive survey of 53 organizations that offer SDKs to accompany their APIs to gain insight into the development process, supported programming languages, and other relevant factors.

-## Companies
+## Industry Representation

-Companies spanned 18 industries with the top five being
+The companies we examined covered a range of 18 industries, with the top five being:

 * Communications
 * Fintech